ImTanay/LLM-Semantic-Relationship-Analysis/README.md

 #### Prompt Template

-A standardized prompt template is used across both strategies and all models.
+A standardised prompt template is used across both strategies and all models.

 #### Empirical Rules for Two-way Strategy Agreement